 For the best sandwiches in the city, and maybe the country, this hole in the wall take-away sandwich shop doesn't put on airs.
 Surrounded by fine dining restaurants and elegant tapas establishments, staff at Viena simply and quickly throw together the world's best ingredients between two delicious slices of bread and slides it across the counter.
 The restaurant is open from 8.30am to 11.30pm during the week and 12.30am on weekends.

 Address: La Rambla del Estudis 115

-Some serious eating goes on here, in a little decorated and unpretentious room in back of a delicatessen food store.
+Some serious eating goes on here, in a little decorated and unpretentious room at the back of a delicatessen food store.
 Using speciality ingredients from around the world, gourmet food never felt so exclusive.
 Despite a city-wide reputation, the tiny restaurant feels like a guarded secret.
 Can Rovell is open from 10am to 9pm on Tuesday and Wednesday and closes an hour later from Thursday to Saturday.
-On Sundays this delectable restaurant serves lunch from 10am to 4pm and it is closed on Mondays.
+On Sundays this delectable restaurant serves lunch from 10am to 4pm.
+It is closed on Mondays.